Bear |

 Neighbors

-and took over all facilities outside the fences surrounding Field Station 8612.
+Chitose II and took over all facilities outside the fences surrounding Field

-What should we do to welcome our new neighbors, throw a BBQ, a beer and saki
+Station 8612.
+What should we do to welcome our new neighbors, throw a BBQ, a

-preparations.
-Two trucks led by a jeep of officers, passed through our gate as
+made preparations.
+Two trucks led by a jeep of officers, passed through our gate

 the road from the motor pool.
 Introductions were made and beer was served.
 "PLAY